annargrs/ldt/README.rst

 If you have never heard about word embeddings -- you're missing out, here's `an introduction <https://www.shanelynn.ie/get-busy-with-word-embeddings-introduction/>`_.
 If you have, head  over to the `project website <ldtoolkit.space>`_ for some new research results.
 And if you don't care about word embeddings, you can still just use LDT as a supplement to NLTK, SpaCy, and other great NLP tools.

 **Note:** LDT is in active development; all the dictionary functionality for English and scripts for running experiments are already available.
-Integration with `vecto library <vecto.space>`_ and optimization are coming in the nearest weeks.
-Make sure you update your installation often, and join the `discussion <https://groups.google.com/forum/#!forum/linguistic-diagnostics>`_ group to discuss your results and get notified about new releases!
+Integration with `vecto library <vecto.space>`_ and optimization are coming in the nearest weeks; please update your installation often.
+You can also join the `discussion <https://groups.google.com/forum/#!forum/linguistic-diagnostics>`_ group to discuss your results and get notified about new releases!

 ---------------------------------
 LDT for profiling word embeddings